 FAQ

 - Why does my parent say the subagent is still running when it finished?
-The final message was missing or empty.
-The parent has no signal that work is done, so it waits or guesses.
+The final message was missing or empty (Cause 1 or 3).
+The parent has no completion signal, so it waits or guesses.

 - Can the parent read the subagent’s tool calls?
-No, only the closing assistant text message is relayed.
-Anything else is discarded.
+No. Only the closing assistant text message is relayed; intermediate tool calls and results are discarded.

 - What is the size limit on relayed messages?
-Practically a few thousand tokens.
-Beyond that, summarize or write to disk.
+There is no published hard number, but practically you want the final message in the low thousands of tokens.
+Beyond that, summarize or write to disk and return the path.